skip to content

 Are awarding gaps only important to a small minority of students?

-While students who are either Black or have declared mental health conditions are the current focus of the University’s Access and Participation Plan 2020-2025, awarding gaps related to gender have long been observed in a number of courses across Cambridge.
+While students who are either Black or have declared mental health conditions were the focus of the University’s Access and Participation Plan 2020-2025, awarding gaps related to gender have long been observed in a number of courses across Cambridge.
 That is, women are less likely to be awarded a 1st-class compared to men even in subject fields where women make up a higher proportion of admitted students.
 Additionally, we have data on awarding gaps by school type and by domicile in the University’s Tableau dashboards, which may provide insights into student demographics by course or College.

 How is the work on awarding gaps relevant to my course, which doesn't exhibit any awarding gaps?